 - Day/Date window at 12 o’clock

 - Recessed crown at 3 o’clock

 The military history of the Hamilton field is no more apparent than on the dial of this watch.
-The large and easily legible outer ring of hour markers is accompanied by their 24 hour brethren on a more subtle but still easy-to-read inner ring.
-The minutes are also marked with Arabic numerals, albeit quietly, along the bezel on the very accurate chapter ring.
+The large and easily legible outer ring of hour markers is accompanied by their 24-hour brethren on a more subtle but still easy-to-read inner ring.
+The minutes are also marked with Arabic numerals, albeit quietly, along with the bezel on the very accurate chapter ring.

 There is a subtle yet stylish series of grooves underneath the applied hour markers too, which you can see above in the third image.
 This gives the dial an extra dimension and unique level of style, I find.

 The very obvious day and date window at 12 o’clock is something many will not like, carving a huge piece out of the dial and “ruining” the markers from 11 through til 1.
 However, if you are a fan of this style, often associated with the Rolex DayDate, then it’s only going to add to the appeal of this watch.
-They are very easy to read though, with the easy to read white background and black text and capital sans-serif font.
+They are very easy to read through, with an easy-to-read white background and black text, and capital sans-serif font.